PokemonWorkshop/GameDataPacks/README.md

 - Open the generation and version folder you want to set your project's data to, you should see three folders named `audio`, `Data` and `graphics`
 - In another window open your project's folder
 - Drag and drop the three folders from the datapack directly into your project's folder, when prompted about it, answer 'replace all' to override all existing files
-- OPTIONNAL: If want to clean up unused files, you can open the graphics folder and delete old Pokémon sprites that are named on 3 digits (e.g. 001.png), some dex files might not be of use to you either so you can clean up there too
+- OPTIONAL: If want to clean up unused files, you can open the graphics folder and delete old Pokémon sprites that are named on 3 digits (e.g. 001.png), some dex files might not be of use to you either so you can clean up there too

 ## How to contribute